Local Map Construction with SDMap: A Comprehensive Survey: Multimodal Representation

-In the perception task of BEV, the image information of the panoramic camera is the most important input data, and the common feature extraction method of the panoramic image follows the paradigm of autonomous driving perception task BEVformer\cite{Bevformer} or LSS\cite{lss}.
-The Backbone module of neural networks extracts 2D image features from various camera perspectives through classic and lightweight convolutional networks such as ResNet-50\cite{ResNet} or 101, Mobilenets\cite{Mobilenets}, EfficientNet\cite{efficientnet}, V2-99\cite{vov} and so on.
-Among them, the ResNet series is widely used because of ResNet architecture addresses the vanishing gradient problem in deep neural networks during training by introducing residual blocks.
-Variants like ResNet enhance feature extraction capabilities by increasing network depth and width.
-These networks are extensively utilized in BEV Local map perception tasks due to their outstanding performance in image recognition and feature extraction.
-Typically, a Feature Pyramid Network (FPN)\cite{FPN} module is appended to the Backbone module.
-The FPN integrates feature maps of different scales, generating more robust multi-scale feature representations.
+In the perception task of BEV, the image information of the panoramic camera is the most important input data, and the common feature extraction method of the panoramic image follows the paradigm of intelligent driving perception task BEVformer\cite{Bevformer} or Lift-Splat-Shoot (LSS)\cite{lss}.
+The backbone module of neural networks extracts 2D image features from various camera perspectives through classic and lightweight convolutional networks such as ResNet-50 or 101\cite{ResNet}, MobileNets\cite{Mobilenets}, EfficientNet\cite{efficientnet}, V2-99\cite{vov} and so on.
+Among them, the ResNet series\cite{ResNet} is widely used and variants like ResNet enhance feature extraction capabilities by increasing network depth and width.
+These networks are extensively utilized in BEV local map perception tasks due to their outstanding performance in image recognition and feature extraction.
+Typically, a Feature Pyramid Network (FPN)\cite{FPN} module is appended to the backbone module.
+The FPN\cite{FPN} integrates feature maps of different scales, generating more robust multi-scale feature representations.
 This seems to be the default basic configuration, and the number of fusion layers can be selected according to the network type.
 This multi-scale feature fusion aids in improving the detection and recognition of objects of varying sizes, thereby enhancing overall performance.